FAQ

 Yes.

-Some photographers describe engagement sessions as a test run, but after 20 years of doing this, I don’t need an engagement session in order to photograph you well.
-I’m comfortable jumping in and making great work together right away.
+Some photographers describe engagement sessions as a test run, but after 20 years of doing this, I do not need one in order to photograph you well.
+I am comfortable jumping in and making strong work together right away.

-That said, engagement sessions are still a really nice option.
-They give you a chance to get comfortable in front of the camera, learn how I direct, and walk away with photos that feel like you without the pace and pressure of a wedding day.
+That said, engagement sessions are still a great option.
+They give you a chance to get comfortable in front of the camera, learn how I direct, and come away with photos that feel like you without the pace and pressure of a wedding day.

 Logistics

-I typically shoot with two cameras throughout the day for redundancy, so if something fails you probably won’t even know it happened.
+Yes.
+I shoot with two cameras throughout the day for redundancy, so if something fails you will probably never know it happened.

-After the wedding, I manually back up files at home with no automation so the process stays intentional and secure.
+After the wedding, I back up files carefully and intentionally so the work stays secure.

 Do you photograph LGBTQ+ weddings?

-I’m honored to photograph weddings of all kinds, and I welcome couples of every orientation, background, and belief.
-If you feel a connection to the work, you’re in the right place.
+I am honored to photograph weddings of all kinds, and I welcome couples of every orientation, background, and belief.
+If you feel a connection to the work, you are in the right place.

 What if we need to change our date or cancel?

-If you need to reschedule and I’m available on the new date, moving your coverage is no problem.
+If you need to reschedule and I am available on the new date, moving your coverage is no problem.

-If you need to cancel, cancellation terms depend on how close we are to the wedding date and the likelihood of rebooking the date.
-All details are clearly outlined in the contract so there are no surprises.
+If you need to cancel, the terms depend on how close we are to the wedding date and the likelihood of rebooking it.
+All of that is clearly outlined in the contract so there are no surprises.

 Do you accept tips?